mpndev/discord-bot-polls-only-filter/README.md

-# discord-mute-voice-channel-bot
+# discord-bot-polls-only-filter
-Bot to mute everybody in a voice channel.
+In combination with simple bot, rwstrict only polls to be used for given channel.

 ## Setup

 ```
-yarn
+yarn start
 export DISCORD_BOT_TOKEN=<use your discord bot token here>
 ```